jfrmm/filter-box/projects/filter-box-library/README.md

 The `Filter Array` class not only provides the `Array API` but also some additional helper methods.
 These are:
   -filterParams -> Returns the filter values as filter params (with grouped values);
-  -toQueryParam() -> Returns the queryParamString, built from the filter params;
+  -toQueryParam() -> Returns the queryParams, built from the filter params;
   -get(name) -> Returns the filter which name matches the given name;

 Additionaly, to avoid collisions, the filter array will throw an error if there are two filters with the same name.